miztiik/eks-log-shipping-with-fluentbit/README.md

 **How does FluentBit work?**

 Kubernetes manages a cluster of nodes, so our log agent tool will need to run on every node to collect logs from every POD, hence Fluent Bit is deployed as a DaemonSet.
-To get started with FluentBit, we need to setup few resources on our cluster,
+To get started with FluentBit<sup>[1],[2]</sup>, we need to setup few resources on our cluster,

 - **Namespace:** `amazon-cloudwatch`
 - **Service Account:** `fluent-bit`